What Is Steph Curry’s Wife Ayesha Curry’s Ethnicity?

 Ayesha Curry is married to NBA superstar Stephen Curry.
 She’s also a celebrity chef, cookbook author, blogger, and TV personality who has been on multiple cooking shows as a guest and as a judge for the Food Network.
 She’s been a contributor and frequent guest on The Rachael Ray Show and Good Morning America as well.
 In addition, Curry founded the company Sweet July Productions.

-The lifestyle blogger and Golden State Warriors point guard met when she was 14.
+The lifestyle blogger met the Golden State Warriors point guard when she was 14.
 It was the same year her family moved to the U.S. and she admitted that it was hard to gain acceptance because of her mixed background.
 Here’s what Mrs. Curry has said about that.

 Ayesha Curry’s birthplace and ethnicity